Barbra-Mududa/phase-4-debugging-network-requests-lab/README.md

 - Update the number of likes for a toy

   - How I debugged:
+  I changed the controller method typing error from plural to singular

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  I included the  destroy route that was missing in the routes.rb file